HydroModPy/HydroModPy/docs/readthedocs/source/index.rst

 .. warning::

-   This documentation describes the archived HydroModPy v1.0.0 release.
-The ``archive-v1`` branch is no longer maintained day to day.
+   This documentation describes the HydroModPy v1.0.0 release.
+The ``v1.0`` branch is no longer maintained day to day.
 Existing projects may stay pinned to the ``v1.0.0`` tag.
 New development should move to HydroModPy v2 on ``main``: https://hydromodpy-docs.readthedocs.io/en/main/